solder button

 Personally, I use #10 AWG for my HO, not for any electrical reason, but because I use the fat wire size to indicate "main bus."
 Use #14 to indicate "sub bus."
 I like this system, but not everyone has worked with house wiring so much that they can tell the wire gauge by looking at.
 So this approach may not work for you.

 I use #10 AWG for my G, again not for any electrical reason, but for mechanical strength.
-It will take a buried #10 AWG to corrode through.
-If I hit it with a shove, I am not likely to break it.
+It will take a lot longer for a buried #10 AWG to corrode through.
+If I hit it with a shovel, I am not likely to break it.

 You may want to check out my section on track and wire resistance.